kat15a/Mini-Project-Student-Management-System-/README.md

 * Create relational database schema
 * Use of primary and foreign keys
-* Stored procedure for inserting students
+* Stored procedure for inserting student
 * Data insertion and querie
 * JOIN operations for fetching combined data